TaxTips.ca

 Free cashflow

-Free cashflow is calculated as EBITDA (earnings before interest, taxes, depreciation and amortization) minus taxes paid during the year, minus capital expenditures, and plus or minus changes in working capital.
+Free cashflow is calculated as EBITDA (earnings before interest, taxes, depreciation and amortization) minus taxes paid during the year, minus capital expenditures, minus dividends, and plus or minus changes in working capital.
 See also cashflow and operating cashflow.

 Front-end load fund